- About the Bettercare series

 Bettercare Online Learning Station

-The Bettercare Learning Station is a free, simple website that can be used on tablets, computers or phones.
+The Bettercare Learning Station is a free, simple and can be used on tablets, computers or phones.
 The material on the Learning Station is always the most up-to-date, and includes all the learning courses full content and the multiple-choice quizzes for each chapter.

 Students using Bettercare books can benefit from video clips addressing diagnosis and management which are attached to some of the chapters on the website.